 The Paideia Institute Rome Fellowship is awarded annually to outstanding recent undergraduates in the classical humanities who are alumni of Paideia Institute courses.
-The Fellowship supports a year of independent research about the city of Rome and study of Latin, along with intensive training in Italian, and professional experience as program assistants and teachers for the Institute’s programs.
+The Fellowship supports a year of studying Latin in Rome, along with intensive training in Italian, and professional experience as program assistants and teachers for the Institute’s programs.
 Fellows are selected on the basis of academic merit, professional and interpersonal skills, and potential as future teachers and leaders in a humanistic discipline.

 THE FELLOWSHIP YEAR